LGBT activists call for global end to electric shocks, pills to 'cure' gay people

 “It’s a very common thing,” said Alimi, 42, a UK-based campaigner that set up the LGBT rights group Bisi Alimi Foundation, speaking on the sidelines of the Thomson Reuters Foundation’s annual two-day Trust Conference.

-“Change will not happen unless people realize that at the center of this abuse are human beings.”
+“Change will not happen unless people realize that at the centre of this abuse are human beings.”

 He said lesbian women in Nigeria undergo another ordeal, with family members sometimes arranging for them to be raped in the belief that it will make them attracted to men.